peterparkedcar165/minecraft_mod_ideas/README.md

 👻 Ghost: Can phase through walls for a very short duration.
 Take increased suffocation damage.
 Increase Evasion by 25%, 50% when in <6 light level.

-🌙 Dark: During night time, Movement Speed +15%, Stealth +25%, Evasion +25%.
+🌙 Dark: During night time, regardless of exposure, Movement Speed +15%, Stealth +25%, Evasion +25%.
+Not effective in End and Nether.

 👊 Fighting: Increased Attack Damage and Attack Speed.